 Shelf Life is a community story project motivated by the rapid change taking place in Seattle’s Central Area neighborhood.
-We are recording oral histories with the people who live and work in the Central Area.
+We are recording oral histories with people who have lived, worked, and/or built community in the Central Area.
 We are photographers, artists, librarians, historians, filmmakers, and educators.
 Through September, 2017, we are operating out of a storefront next door to the Red Apple, at 23rd and Jackson, and we encourage the public to visit the storefront and share stories.

 1) During this period of rapid change, Seattle could learn a lot from the Central District’s unique history of innovation, creativity, and community leadership; lessons that might even influence how we imagine the city’s future.

 2) Stories have the power to depolarize civic and individual conversations about change.